 To maintain a lean body fat and still make gains, your calories only need to be 200-300 more than they were while you were dieting.

 I like to manipulate my carbohydrates primarily, and add in some dietary fats as well.
 My numbers change from being 150g protein/100g carbs/25g fat during the season to 150g protein/150g carbs/35g fat during the off-season.
 You may need to try several different plans to see what feels the best for you.
 Considering cheat meals is another big factor.

 If you rarely cheat, you will be able to consume more calories from clean foods and still stay lean.
 I recommend cheating no more than 1-2 times per week, and not going crazy on those cheats.
 By not going crazy, I mean eating 3-4 slices of pizza instead of 8 plus breadsticks!

-- Be sure to choose a variety of protein sources to get a varied array of
+Be sure to choose a variety of protein sources to get a varied array of amino acid profiles.

-- For carbohydrates, make sure you ingest good complex carbohydrates for breakfast, pre-workout, and post-workout.
+For carbohydrates, make sure you ingest good complex carbohydrates for breakfast, pre-workout, and post-workout.
 These will spare your muscle tissue and fuel your workouts to the optimum level.
-My favorite sources are oatmeal, 7-grain rice, brown & wild rice, and sweet potatoes.
+My favorite sources are oatmeal, 7-grain rice, brown and wild rice, and sweet potatoes.

 - Being attentive to your diet all the time will yield 20-50% better gains.

 - Educate yourself on protein and carbohydrate types.

 - Get a wide variety of proteins and carbohydrates.

 - Do not rule out the importance of vegetables in the off-season.

 - Keep your water intake up at 1 gallon per day.

 - Use protein powders and bars to meet your nutrient requirements when necessary.